Saving Grace essentially works in two-fold:

 2) The Saving Grace Collective (A social enterprise / non-profit organisation working with people from a wide variety of backgrounds and circumstances in the local community (including young people & adults at risk of financial, social, cultural, sexual orientation, gender based exclusion).

 The Saving Grace Collective provides access to music, film and multimedia projects as a tool to engage young people in both formal and informal settings.
-We will work with young people across the academic year, providing open drop-in music sessions in addition to more structured learning courses.
-We aim to develop and enrich students’ experiences, aspirations, academic achievements, self-esteem, social skills and confidence.
+We aim to develop and enrich young people’s & developing artists experiences, aspirations, academic achievements, self-esteem, social skills and confidence.

 “ Fantastic project with lots of arms ”Samh (Recording artist)